 CRISPY KASSLER

-Pat the pork dry with paper towel.
+Pat the Pork dry with paper towel.
 Using a sharp knife, make a few shallow incisions along the fat to prevent the meat from buckling during frying.
 Return the pan to a medium-high heat.
 When hot, sear the pork fat-side down for 3-5 minutes until crispy.
 (It doesn’t need oil, it will render its own fat!)
 Fry for 3-4 minutes per side until cooked through and glossy.
 During the final minute, baste with a knob of butter and the Spanish Rub to taste.
 Remove on completion (leaving the meat juices in the pan) and set aside to rest for 5 minutes before serving.

 FINAL TOUCHES

 When the pumpkin is cooked, drain and return to the pot.
 Add a knob of butter or coconut oil (optional), and mash with a fork or potato masher until smooth and combined.
 If too thick, loosen with a splash of milk or water.
 Replace the lid and set aside to keep warm until serving.
-Return the pan to the heat and fry the peas for 2-3 minutes until warmed through and coated.
+Return the pan to the heat and fry the Peas for 2-3 minutes until warmed through and coated.
 On completion, transfer to a large salad bowl.
-Toss through the rinsed green leaves, cucumber half-moons, baby tomatoes, and honey-mustard dressing to taste.
+Toss through the rinsed green leaves, Cucumber half-moons, baby tomatoes, and honey-mustard dressing to taste.

 DIG IN

-Plate up the smoky pork kassler and side with hearty helpings of pumpkin mash and garden salad.
+Plate up the smoky Pork kassler and side with hearty helpings of pumpkin mash and garden salad.
 Garnish with the toasted pumpkin seeds and the origanum leaves.
 Good work, Chef!